buithehai1994/Regression-Model-on-Cancer-US-County-/README.md

 ## Acknowledgments

-This project is based on the Northwind database and its documentation provided for educational purposes.
+This project is based on the dataset consolidated from census data in the USA and its documentation provided for educational purposes.
 (Dataset is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School)